 The Dirt: Isaac Miller

 ‘You can’t make water out of electricity and you definitely can’t make paper out of succulents,’ states four-year-old Isaac Miller to his mum, Lucy.
-Clearly Isaac has got it together (and he’s very small), so for this month’s Small issue I thought it would be good to chat to him about his life with plants.
-Our conversation covered a range of topics from composting to dancing plants, and ladybirds to gardenias.
-It was a joyful experience, and reminded me of the importance of play, daydreaming, and creativity for adults as well as children.
+He’s right, of course.
+From this point onwards, my conversation with Isaac traverses a range of topics from composting to dancing plants, and ladybirds to gardenias.
+It’s a joyful experience, and reminds me of the importance of play, daydreaming, and creativity for adults as well as children.

 We begin our conversation in Isaac’s family’s rear courtyard.
 His five-month-old sister Sylvie is laying in a bouncer in the sun and Lucy, his mum, is recounting wise words imparted by Isaac this morning when a big bug landed on her whilst she was sweeping up leaves.